1–2 spots available for Q2 · Claim yours

 Let's Encrypt rate limit.
 You tried to issue more than 5 certs for the same domain in 7 days.
 Wait a week or use the staging environment for testing.

 Cloudflare "Too many redirects."
-Your origin is redirecting HTTP to HTTPS, Cloudflare is also redirecting, and the two are in a loop.
+Your origin redirects HTTP to HTTPS, Cloudflare also redirects, and the two are stuck in a loop.
 Set Cloudflare SSL mode to "Full (strict)" and remove origin-level redirects, or vice versa.

 SSL and PCI, briefly